dariush-g/quor/README.md

 # Quor

-## What it can do so far
+## Current Features

-- Integers and booleans
+- Integers, chars, and booleans
 - Pointers (`&` for address-of, `*` for dereference)
-- Arrays (stack allocated)
+- Arrays
+- Basic classes (heap-allocated) with functions
 - Variables (stack-allocated for now, 8 bytes each)
 - Functions and function calls
 - `if` / `while` / `return`
-- Basic math and comparisons

 ## Example